pagkly/Zed/Investopedia/Investing/COGS.md

 COGS only applies to those costs directly related to producing goods intended for sale.

-The balance sheet has an account called the current assets account.
+The [[Balance Sheet]] has an account called the current assets account.
 Under this account is an item called inventory.
-The balance sheet only captures a company’s financial health at the end of an accounting period.
+The [[Balance Sheet]] only captures a company’s financial health at the end of an accounting period.
 This means that the inventory value recorded under current assets is the ending inventory.
 Since the beginning inventory is the inventory that a company has in stock at the beginning of its accounting period, it means that the beginning inventory is also the company’s ending inventory at the end of the previous accounting period.

 ## What Does the COGS Tell You?